JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 which means you cannot use UUID string as a vertex ID since it contains a `-` character.
 However, JanusGraph allows you to set `JANUSGRAPH_RELATION_DELIMITER` system property which can be any visible ASCII character.
 Once it is set, JanusGraph will prohibit that specific character instead of the default `-` character.
+Alternatively, you can set `JANUSGRAPH_RELATION_DELIMITER` environment variable, which is evaluated if and only if the `JANUSGRAPH_RELATION_DELIMITER` system property is not present.
 For example, you can use the following command to set system property when opening gremlin console:

 ```bash
 JAVA_OPTIONS="-DJANUSGRAPH_RELATION_DELIMITER=@" ./bin/gremlin.sh